Sunday, February 28, 2010

 CUATRO ISLAS

-Cuatro Islas – [Hindang and Inopacan, Leyte ] *(n.)
-The group of four islets off the western coast of Leyte province.
-One of the four islands is named Himokilan Island, which is under the municipal territory of Hindang.
+Cuatro Islas – [Hindang and Inopacan, Leyte ] The group of four islets off the western coast of Leyte province.
+One of the four islands is named Himokilan Island, under the municipal territory of Hindang.

 A view of Cuatro Islas from the shore of Villa Editha at the boundary of Brgy.
 Esperanza and Brgy.
 Conalum.

-(Click here to view much larger photo) photo by Edgie Polistico
+(Click here to view a much larger photo) photo by Edgie Polistico 2010

-Cuatro Islas is a promosing place for tourism to boom in this part of the region.
-But let’s not just focus our interest on the sea-level.
-We also have to look up high in the mountains where you can find the Little Baguio of Brgys.
+Cuatro Islas is a promising place for tourism to boom in this part of the region.
+But let’s not just focus our interest on the sea level.
+We also have to look up high in the mountains where you can find the Little Baguio of Brgy.
 Cabulisan and Caminto.
-By putting up tourism in the sea and in the mountain, everything in between these two points will totally enjoy the benefits of tourism.
+By putting up tourism in the sea and in the mountains, everything in between these two points will totally enjoy the benefits of tourism.
 We will soon be progressing our local transportation industry to and from these two points.
-Food and accommodations will spread out in the areas where tourist would be plying around.
-Of course, other progress will come along, such as development of commercial centers, parks, facilities, etc..
+Food and accommodations will spread out in the areas where tourists would be plying around.
+Of course, other progress will come along, such as the development of commercial centers, parks, facilities, etc..
 Tourism will surely put a new pin in the map to mark where in the globe Inopacan is.

 WHERE TO FIND THE CUATRO ISLAS - The map of Cuatro Islas